-The Elisabet Ney Museum at 304 E. 44th Street will be receiving much needed equipment and building improvement upgrades, in addition to a new pedestrian bridge crossing Waller Creek to the adjacent property and parking lot.
+The Elisabet Ney Museum located at 304 E. 44th Street will be receiving much needed equipment and building improvement upgrades in addition to a new pedestrian bridge crossing Waller Creek.

 This phase of the restoration plan calls for a new museum archival quality HVAC system, weatherization to solve water penetration issues and preserve the building, and construction of a new accessible pedestrian/bicycle bridge.
 The project is currently in the design phase and is anticipated to be complete and re-opened in 2023.

 Fall 2021: Design completed